-$$r \ge \frac{\text{maximum degree}}{\text{minimum degree}} \cdot \log |V|.$$
+$$r \geq \frac{\text{maximum degree}}{\text{minimum degree}} \cdot \log |V|.$$

 However, this reduces the efficiency of the walk.
 More importantly, we typically do not accurately know the maximum degree, i.e., while increasing r decreases the probability of an anomalous event, it does not preclude it.
 Therefore, we suggest the following heuristic to prevent such problems from occurring.
 During the first few steps of the walk, always transition to the next peer as in a regular random walk; after the first few steps, use the Metropolis-Hastings method for deciding whether to transition to the next peer or remain at the current one.
 This modification eliminates the correlations induced by sharing a single starting location, while keeping the walk length relatively short.
+We repeated the experiment after making this change; the results are shown in Figure 10.
+The observed error in the revised implementation is low for r > 15, with low variance.
+In other words, the samples are consistently accurate for $r \geq 15$.

-We are experimenting with this modification in our ongoing work.
-In any case, such anomalous data sets can easily be detected (and discarded) by the presence of the same IP address being selected a statistically improbable number of times.
-In light of these considerations, we regard a choice of r = 25as a safe walk length for Gnutella.
-Choosing r = 25, we can collect 1,000 samples by querying 25,000 peers, over an order of magnitude in savings compared with performing a full crawl which must contact more than 400,000.
+In light of these considerations, we conservatively regard a choice of r=25 as a safe walk length for Gnutella.
+Choosing r=25, we can collect 1,000 samples by querying 25,000 peers, over an order of magnitude in savings compared with performing a full crawl which must contact more than 400,000.